npm/cli/docs/content/commands/npm-search.md

 Search the registry for packages matching the search terms. `npm search` performs a linear, incremental, lexically-ordered search through package metadata for all files in the registry.
-If your terminal has color enabled, it will further highlight the matches in the results.
+If your terminal has color support, it will further highlight the matches in the results.
+This can be disabled with the config item `color`

 Additionally, using the `--searchopts` and `--searchexclude` options paired with more search terms will include and exclude further patterns.